GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 Follow the instructions on the https://theghub.org/tools/create web page.
 Select the Repository Host, Host GIT repository on Github, Gitlab.
 Select the Publishing Option, Jupyter Notebook.
 Enter the name of your tool, for example, ghubex1.

-#### Host subversion repository on HUB

-Alernately, follow the instructions on the https://theghub.org/tools/create web page to create a new tool and select the Repository Host: Host subversion repository on HUB.
-Select the Publishing Option, Jupyter Notebook, and enter the name of your tool, for example, ghubex1.

-In this case, the middleware/invoke script will be created automatically and stored in the subversion repository (svn) on Ghub.
-You will need to add ghub_exercise1.ipynb and the bin and remotebin directory files to the svn repository.

-Example svn commands:

-Enter svn checkout https://theghub.org/tools/ghubex1/svn/trunk ghubex1 to checkout files from the svn repository for your tool.<br />
-Enter svn add <filename> to add files to the svn repository.<br />
-Enter svn commit -m "commit message" to check updates into the svn repository.<br />

 ### Run the Tool on Ghub for Testing after the Tool is installed:

 #### Launch the Workspace 10 Tool from the Ghub Dashboard's My Tools component and in a xterm terminal window enter:<br />